solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 The current design requires a validator to submit a different vote for each stake.
 Therefore the validator can censor stakes delegated to it, and the number of votes is equal to the number of stakers, and not the number of validators.
-The network expects the number of stakes to be large compared to the number of validators.
+Replicator clients are expected to automatically delegate their rewards, and therefore the number of stakes is expected to be large compared to the number of validators in a long running cluster.

 ## Terminology